2006 Nicaraguan general election: Liberals

 In the light of PLC’s victory in the Atlantic coast elections of March 2006, the PLC announced it would not hold primary elections to select its presidential candidate, arguing lack of finances.
 Instead the 750 party delegates from all over the country would do the selecting at the PLC National Convention on 2 April.
 On 22 March, Alemán suddenly announces a form of primary election with 32 simultaneous conventions in the country’s 16 departments on 31 March, and the winner would be ratified two days later during the National Convention.

 PLC leaders also invited all dissident Liberals outside the PLC to participate in these primaries, voting for the candidate they consider best able to defeat the FSLN, then rejoining the fold come what may.
 José Rizo won the PLC primary elections.

 The ALN held also primary elections, but gave preference to unelected candidates, among them some of their allies in APRE, PC and the PRN.
-Montealegre attempted also -up to the last minute- to bring some pro-Alemán leaders over to his side.
+Montealegre also attempted – up to the last minute – to bring some pro-Alemán leaders over to his side.
 He was only successful with Pedro Joaquín Chamorro Barrios, son of Violeta Barrios de Chamorro and former PLC candidate for Mayor of Managua.